odadacharles/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/host-your-code-on-launchpad.rst

 Click ``Configure project branch`` and either select an existing branch or set up a new one.

-Push a Bazaar branch to your project
+Push a Git branch to your project
 ------------------------------------

-Bazaar comes with a plug-in that lets you push to and pull from Launchpad directly from within Bazaar.
+Git lets you push to and pull from Launchpad directly from within your local PC.

-If you haven't already, you need to perform a couple of one-time setup
+If you haven't already, you need to create an SSH key and `import it into Launchpad <import-your-ssh-keys>`_.
-tasks:

-1. `add your SSH key to Launchpad <https://launchpad.net/people/+me/+editsshkeys>`_
-2. and then log in to Launchpad from Bazaar by typing ``bzr launchpad-login`` in your terminal.
+Edit your ``~/.gitconfig file`` so you can use :ref:`abbreviations for repositories <host-a-git-repository-on-launchpad>`.

-To push your branch up to Launchpad, open your terminal and go to your Bazaar branch.
+To push your branch up to Launchpad, open your terminal and go to your git branch.
 Next up, type:

 ::

-   bzr push lp:~your-id/project-id/branch-name
+   git push lp:~your-id/project-id/branch-name

 -  ``~your-id``: this is your Launchpad id, which is the portion of `your profile page <https://launchpad.net/people/+me>`_ URL that begins with the tilde
 -  ``project-id``: the id of the project in Launchpad, which you can find